pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * number/percentage of acceptance/black-box/external tests passed;
 * number/percentage of unit tests passed, and quality mark given by client.

-Eleven standardized and twenty-four unstandardized effect sizes were calculated for external quality.
+Eleven standardized and twenty-four unstandardized effect sizes were obtained for external quality.

 The data for the **standardized analysis** shows that **there is no difference regarding TDD and the compared groups with an effect size of -0.010**.
 However, among the eleven standardized effect sizes, **only one study was from industrial settings, which had an effect size of 0.309.** In the case of the ten effect sizes from the academic studies, the combined effect size was -0.049.
 Effect sizes with an *absolute* value in the range 0.0-0.37, 0.38-1.0, and 1.0 and above can be considered as small, medium, and large sized effects, respectively.
 And a positive value favors TDD whereas a negative one favors the compared approach (iterative or last).